 Everyone directly employed by us is expected to follow the Code and we require anyone acting or working on our behalf, such as consultants, partners, affiliates, sub-contractors and suppliers, to follow and uphold the intent of the standards set out in the Code.

 If anyone feels that a breach of the Code may be taking place, they are encouraged to raise it.
-Raising a concern may be via a line manager or supervisor, through appointed trained Compliance Officers or in strict confidence via our dedicated telephone or website - Conduct Line.
+Raising a concern may be via a line manager or supervisor, through appointed trained Compliance Officers.

 The Code outlines our commitment to upholding the human rights of all those who work with us and sets our compliance with international conventions regarding human rights and enforced or child labour.